-The first major peak of window glass dates occurs in the 1860s, with two additional peaks in the 1890s and the first decade of the twentieth century.
+The first major peak of window glass dates occurs in the 1860s with an additional significant peak in the first decade of the twentieth century.
 It is not uncommon for families to make revisions or renovations to a structure upon first occupying it.
 Windows can also be broken during storms or accidentally as the result of activity in the home.
+The peak in the 1860s may be indicative of changes made by the Warner family upon occupying the house after the Mormon eviction.